Andrej Plenković: Economy

 The new government introduced a tax reform starting from January 2017 and set the reduction of the budget deficit as the main goal of the 2017 budget.
 The initial tax reform proposal from Zdravko Marić, the finance minister who retained his position from the previous cabinet, caused some disagreements between the two member parties of the ruling coalition, the HDZ and the Most.
 The modified proposal included a reduction in corporate income tax from 20% to 18% for large companies and 12% for small and mid-level companies.
 Personal income tax rates were changed from 12%, 25% and 40% into tax rates of 24% and 36%.
 Discontent over the tax reform was voiced by trade unions, as well as the tourism sector because the VAT for their services was raised from 13% to 25%.

 On 30 October 2017, Plenković declared that Croatia plans to join the Eurozone within seven to eight years.
 In December 2017, the government increased the minimum wage by 5% for 2018 and adopted several new laws, including the allocation of the income tax revenue entirely to local administrative units and lower payments to the state when purchasing used cars.
 The introduction of a property tax, which received a negative public reaction, was postponed indefinitely.

 Croatia's general government recorded a surplus of €424.5 million in 2017 or 0.9% of GDP, attributed to an increase in income from taxes related to manufacturing and imports, and a reduction in interest payments.
 The debt-to-GDP ratio decreased by 2.7 percentage points from 2016, to 77.5%, and GDP growth was 2.9%.
 Negative migration and population trends continued in 2017, with a record high number of emigrants since joining the EU.
 The Croatian Employers' Association said that reforms stalled following the income tax cuts in early 2017, causing a slower economic growth.
 A March 2018 report by the European Commission also stressed out the lack of structural reforms, particularly in fiscal policy, the social benefits system, and the pension system.

 A pension reform was adopted in 2018.
 Highly contested by workers' unions, it raises the legal retirement age to 67 for all employees, instead of 65 for men and 62 for women previously.

+Plenković confirmed the eventual Croatian accession into the OECD in late 2026, following structural reforms initiated in 2022.